Marios-7272/windows-removal-tool/README.md

 It is targeted to people who either want to start their Linux adventure with some training wheels or need their grandma's computer to run linux, because it is 10 years old and it would be a pitty to discard it yet, or want to prank school's IT guy, or are the IT guy themselves and want automation.

 #### Disclaimer:
-I am a Polish highschool student who can't code at all but uses Linux daily.
+I am a Polish student who can't code at all but uses Linux daily.
 This is my first project ever.
 I will make a ton of misakes, so please do not expect everything to be correct, let alone neat and easily understandable.

 ## Inner workings: